apache/pulsar/site2/docs/deploy-aws.md

 Once you have created the necessary AWS resources using Terraform, you can install and run Pulsar on the Terraform-created EC2 instances using Ansible.

-(Optional) If you want to use any [builtin IO connectors](io-connectors.md) , edit the `Download Pulsar IO packages` task in the `deploy-pulsar.yaml` file and uncomment the connectors you want to use.
+(Optional) If you want to use any [built-in IO connectors](io-connectors.md) , edit the `Download Pulsar IO packages` task in the `deploy-pulsar.yaml` file and uncomment the connectors you want to use.

 To run the playbook, enter this command: